Elisha Tyson

 Elisha Tyson (December 18, 1750 – February 16, 1824) was an American colonial millionaire and philanthropist who was active in the abolition movement, Underground Railroad, and African colonization movement.
 He helped black people escape slavery by establishing safe houses, or Underground Railroad stations, on the route from Maryland to Pennsylvania.
 He purchased the freedom of blacks at slave auctions.
 He also initiated lawsuits for kidnapped blacks and created a group of vigilantes to prevent blacks from being kidnapped and enslaved.
-He also returned some kidnapped people from Liberia returned to their home country.
+He also returned some kidnapped people from Liberia to their home country.

 The Quaker meetings he attended based upon his residence.
 As a child, his family was with the Abington Friends Meeting House.
 After moving to Maryland, he attended the Little Falls Meetinghouse and when he moved to Baltimore, he attended the Baltimore Quaker Meeting.

 When he died, thousands of people of color followed his casket to its final resting place at a Quaker burial ground.
 He had ten children.
 His son Nathan married Martha Ellicott, who wrote the first biography of Benjamin Banneker, the first African American astronomer, and was a founder of Swarthmore College.

 Early life

 Tyson was born in Upper Dublin Township, Montgomery County, Pennsylvania, to Esther Shoemaker and Isaac Tyson (1718–1796).
 They were affiliated with the Abington Friends Meeting House in the same county.
 His siblings, born after him, were Tacey, Enos, Jacob, Nathan, and Sarah.
 Elisha, his brother, and his parents moved to Jericho in Maryland.

 He came from a Quaker family based in Germantown, Philadelphia, Pennsylvania.
-His great grandfather, the first Tyson ancestor in America, was among the first settlers of Pennsylvania.
+His great-grandfather, the first Tyson ancestor in America, was among the first settlers of Pennsylvania.
 He was a German who was converted to the Quaker religion by George Fox.
 Tyson followed William Penn to England, after which he sailed for the colonies and settled near what is now Philadelphia, Pennsylvania.
 He married an English woman, whose father was a settler, and they had sons and daughters.